Daksh2060/node-pool-linked-list/README.md

    ./test
    ```

-3. To include in your own program, include header in your C file:
+3. To include in your program, include the header in your C file:

    ```bash
    #include "list.h"
    ```

-4. To adjust the maximum number of lists and nodes, adjust the corresponding values in header:
+4. To adjust the maximum number of lists and nodes, adjust the corresponding values in the header:

    ```bash
    #define LIST_MAX_NUM_HEADS 10